 Our report, Voices of Young Muslims: Building a Society free of Islamophobia captures an important moment in the story of Muslims in Britain today.
-It is a story of discrimination, fear, identity and above all – resilience.
+It is identity and above all – resilience.

 As part of Jawaab’s leadership training initiatives, we trained a group of volunteer researchers who went back into their communities to collect the stories we are sharing in this report.
 Our